CandyBosibori/MeloMix-Phase-1-project/README.md

 Solution
 Minimum Viable Product (MVP)
 Features
-Links
-Installation
-Usage
-Contributing
-License

 ## Introduction
-Welcome to MeloMix - A music app that puts users in control of their music streaming experience.
+Welcome to Tune track- A music app that puts users in control of their music streaming experience.
 With features like playback control, commentary, and playlist management, MeloMix aims to provide a personalized and interactive platform for music enthusiasts.

 ## Problem Statement
 Users often face limitations in control and interactivity on existing music streaming platforms.
 MeloMix addresses this challenge by offering a solution that empowers users with complete control over playback and fosters community engagement through a commentary feature.

 ## Solution
-MeloMix delivers a personalized and interactive music streaming experience by providing users with:
+Tune Track delivers a personalized and interactive music streaming experience by providing users with:

 1. Playback Control: Play, pause, and skip songs at your convenience.
 2. Commentary Feature: Engage with the music by providing comments and feedback.